ch007m/r-d/cloudfoundry/SVC.md

 kc apply -f oab.yml
 ```
 - As we have enabled the basic auth, it is then needed to change manually the config of the `ClusterServiceBroker`
+  and to add the reference of the secret containing the `username` and `password` to access using basic auth http the Broker.
+  **Remark**: This is needed for CF
 ```bash
 apiVersion: servicecatalog.k8s.io/v1beta1
 kind: ClusterServiceBroker